stargate/stargate-mongoose/DEVGUIDE.md

 We are using [npm-publish](https://github.com/JS-DevTools/npm-publish) to handle publishing.
 So to publish a release to NPM, we need to
-- Change the version in `package.json` as needed.
+- Create a branch out of 'main' and change `version` in the `package.json` as needed.
 - Run `npm install` (this will update `src/version.ts` file).
 - Run `npm run build`
 - Submit a PR and get that merged.